fatihcataltepe/internal_api/readme.md

 ## Configuration
 In the `target/universal/internal-api-<version_number>` directory, there is a `conf` folder.
 You will see
- - `logback.xml` to configure your loggig settings
+ - `logback.xml` to configure your logging settings
  - `application.conf` to configure your application settings

  Note that with default configurations, the application can already works.
 However, you can customise if you want.